rurounigit/hootspot/README.md

 *   **Advanced Rhetorical Analysis**: Leverages a comprehensive, built-in **"Analyst's Lexicon"** to detect over 20 distinct patterns of manipulation, from simple guilt-tripping to complex socio-political rhetoric.
 *   **📊 Visual Manipulation Profile**: Instantly understand the nature of the text with a dynamic radar chart that visualizes the frequency and categories of detected manipulative tactics.
 *   **📝 Detailed, Actionable Reports**: Provides a multi-faceted report including an AI-generated summary, color-coded highlights in the source text, and detailed explanations for each detected pattern.
 *   **⚙️ Privacy-Focused & Customizable**: Your API key and custom settings are stored securely and locally in your browser.
 Configure your experience by setting a custom character limit for analysis to manage API usage.
-Your data is **never** sent to any third-party servers.
 *   **Multi-language Support**: The user interface is available in English, German, French, and Spanish out of the box.
 *   **🤖 AI-Powered Language Management**: A unique feature that allows you to use the AI to translate the extension's entire interface into any language.
 Simply provide a language code (e.g., "it" for Italian), and the AI handles the rest.
 *   **Seamless Integration**: Works as a Chrome Side Panel for easy access while you browse the web.